KaGaSi/project/Common/03-CommonUtilities.md

 5\latexonly($1\cdot1+2\cdot2$)\endlatexonly, while not using `-m` option will count the aggregate size as 3 and its mass still as 5.

+Also using the `--only <name>` uses only aggregates composed exclusively of a specified molecule type.

 The utility reads information about aggregate from input file with [Aggregate format](\ref AggregateFile).
 This file can be generated using [Aggregates utility](\ref Aggregates).